 How many times did you check in a cozy restaurant for your Facebook friends to see?
 You did it for your own sake, but the restaurant just got promoted for free.

 Or was it for free?
-Sure as hell they are really good if they made you want to brag about just another ordinary meal you’ve had yesterday.
+They are sure as hell really good if they made you want to brag about just another ordinary meal you’ve had yesterday.

 The same goes for reviews.
 It is a well-known fact that people believe online reviews more than any other proof.